Throw the ultimate Disney Hocus Pocus-themed party

 Speaking of spell books, why not make your own?
 Take a journal and wrap it, middle school book-cover-style.
 For extra creepiness, stick a googly eye on the cover.
 Then keep a pen near your spellbook so everyone can jot down favorite quotes and best moments throughout the evening.
 Remember, take plenty of photos to paste in later.

-Another option: Keep an array of Crayola crayons or Pip-squeaks washable markers by the spellbook for kids to add their drawings and thoughts to the pages in their own creative ways.
+Another option: Keep an array of Crayola crayons or washable markers by the spellbook for kids to add their drawings and thoughts to the pages in their own creative ways.

 Keep some creepy treats around